 What is Copywriting vs. Content Writing

-After 6 years as a copywriter, I’m confident the lines between copy and content writing are getting less and less visible.
+After 7 years as a copywriter, I’m confident the lines between copy and content writing are blurred.
 We’re taught copywriting is made to sell, while content is made to educate, entertain, and engage.

 Truth is – content writing is just another type of copy writing.
 When you ask yourself what is copywriting, you might as well treat is as content made to sell.
 Every piece of content, be it a fun post, a lengthy educational blog page (such as this one), or simply an article has a variety of CTAs.
 They might not be as obvious as the BUY NOW button on a product page.
 But they come with their own specific goals.

 Content can urge people to engage, to explore additional resources, or straight up lead to a conversion page.
 The main difference – content writing is not as salesy.
 In my book reviews, I can afford to be conversational, light, and not that matter-of-fact or straight-to-the-point.
 That’s because I treat my book reviews as content and not copy made to sell.

 Yet, you can still find copywriting elements – like the prompt to leave a comment or the promos of my book in the footer, or even the ability for users to leave a rating for the book on my review.
 And that’s how content slowly turns into copy.